How many followers do you need to become an influencer on Instagram?

 … They Made Money

 Today, the Joseph sisters make money from influencing people’s fashion decisions.
-They are still in their early days and only have a small following but they are averaging $1,600 per month.
+They are still in their early days and only have a small following but they have generated an income from their accounts, something very few have achieved. .

 As they build a larger following and increase engagement, that number will keep going up more and more.